 Financial-Management Principles and Goals

-In liquidity management, WACKER continuously monitors cash flows from operations and from financial business.
-WACKER covers the resulting liquidity needs via suitable instruments, such as intra-Group financing through borrowings, or through external loans from local banks.
+In liquidity management, WACKER continuously monitors cash flows from operations and from financial transactions.
+WACKER covers the resulting liquidity needs via suitable instruments such as intra-Group lending, or through external loans from local banks.

 WACKER pursues a careful financing policy that targets a balanced financing portfolio, a diversified maturity portfolio and a comfortable liquidity buffer.
 Our aim is to maintain our corporate financial structures so that the Group’s credit rating remains – at a minimum – in the investment-grade range.